SBElswyth/domina/README.md

 ###	Major Tasks

-* Add all the various tasks to the game

-  * 36 base tasks

-  * 24 for higher difficulties
+* Add 24 for higher difficulties

-  * 12 face cards

-  * 4 aces

 * Display info about Dominas